CuboidRaptor/crutil/README.rst

 - crutil.nh_cache() ; FIFO cache that supports non-hashable objects and can deepcopy return values if needed.

 - crutil.lru_cache() ; Extension of functools.lru_cache that supports deepcopying results with `copy` arg

+- crutil.silence(func) ; Runs functions and prints tb + return error message and continues if error